VOC in groundwater

 Groundwater is Switzerland’s main drinking water resource.
 Over 80% of Swiss drinking water is extracted from groundwater.

-At around 5% of NAQUA monitoring sites across the country, the concentration of volatile organic compounds is above the numerical requirement of the Waters Protection Ordinance (WPO) of 1 µg/l applicable to volatile halogenated hydrocarbons and monocyclic aromatic hydrocarbons.
-The concentrations are generally highest in the developed areas, where the numerical requirement is exceeded at 15 to 20% of monitoring sites.
-The most serious problems are caused by volatile halogenated hydrocarbons.
-They are responsible for nearly all cases of the numerical requirement in the WPO being exceeded.
+At around 3% of NAQUA monitoring sites across the country, the concentration of volatile halogenated compounds is above the numerical requirement of the Waters Protection Ordinance (WPO) of 1 µg/l.
+The concentrations are generally highest in the developed areas, where the numerical requirement is exceeded at more than 10% of monitoring sites.
+On the other hand, monocyclic and polycyclic aromatic hydrocarbons are rarely present in groundwater.

 To reduce groundwater pollution specifically from volatile halogenated hydrocarbons, contaminated sites are being systematically recorded and rehabilitation measures undertaken on those which pose a risk to groundwater.